unioslo/zabbix-auto-config/README.md

 # About

-Zabbix-auto-config is an utility that aims to automatically configure hosts, host groups and templates in the monitoring software [Zabbix](https://www.zabbix.com/).
+Zabbix-auto-config is an utility that aims to automatically configure hosts, host groups, host inventories and templates in the monitoring software [Zabbix](https://www.zabbix.com/).

 Note: This is only tested with Zabbix 5.0 LTS.